-Sure, it may be a little sexist, but this list had to be created.
 It took lots of back and forth emails between editors, heated arguments over a week's worth of happy hours and brutal rounds of scissors-paper-rock, but I, with the help of Alex V. Cook whittled down the list.
-Behold, the world's 12 Sexiest Female Guitar Players ever.
-You know where to send the hate mail.
+Behold, the world's 12 Greatest Female Guitar Players ever.

 In the Klingon sense, there is no honor in loving Jewel.
 What started out as a sweet Lisa Loeb upgrade invading the pop scene, things went quickly downhill with her accepting her inner poet and then her inner pop tart.
 But, much as I might be loathe to admit it, those first couple songs of hers always warm my heart when I hear them on the piped-in at the grocery store.
 And frankly, those snaggle-teeth totally do it for me.